Best Under-Sink Water Filters 2026: 5 PFAS-Free Picks

 PFAS (forever chemicals) have been detected in over 45% of US tap water sources, according to a 2023 USGS study

-Lead still leaches from older pipes in homes built before 1986 which includes a massive portion of the US housing stock
+Lead still leaches from older pipes in homes built before 1986 which includes a massive portion of the US housing stock.
+Just as we now prioritize non-toxic cookware to avoid chemicals in our food, ensuring the water used for boiling and steaming is free of lead and PFAS is the next logical step for a healthy kitchen.

 An under-sink filter doesn't just clean your water.
 It protects your kitchen investment.